DiegoVillalobosFlores/WebGears-Coding-Challenge/README.md

 in production, but also because it wasn't as tested as it is today, now you can safely try to implement it in all your applications.

-Overall it left me a really good first impression.
+Overall it left me a wonderful first impression.
 I really enjoyed working with it and I see myself usign it more in the future.
-Maybe not as a full replacement for Redux but, less Redux is alwasy better.
+Maybe not as a full replacement for Redux but, less Redux is always better.